apache/flink/docs/dev/table/python/common_questions.zh.md

     ├──my_util.py
 ```

-you can add the Python files of directory `myDir` as following:
+You can add the Python files of directory `myDir` as following:

 {% highlight python %}
 table_env.add_python_file('myDir')